audiobird/audiobird/_posts/2019-12-17-tiny-samples.markdown

 I've created some new instruments for MPC1000 and 2500 users with JJOS.
-The cool part about these ones is they're extremely small, and take up almost no RAM. (*2.17 mB*)
+The cool part about these ones is they're extremely small, and take up almost no RAM. (*2.17 mB*) 16 bit audio!
 All of the treble sounds were sampled from a Yamaha PSS-460 Synthesizer and were named based on their preset.
 Same with the bass sounds, but I picked names for them.

 Here are the demos with individual download links: